Jiwonne/Entertainment/README.md

+# An entertainment recommendation.
 Jiwon Hwang | hwan0033@algonquinlive.com

-Program name > an entertainment recommendation.

-Description >
+Description |

 Jiwon is good at picking good music and movie.